John Kuester: Coaching career

 After his playing days, Kuester began a basketball coaching career, volunteering as an assistant at the University of Richmond from 1980 to 1981.
 From 1981 to 1983, he was an assistant to Rick Pitino at Boston University before succeeding him in 1983 as the youngest head coach in NCAA Division I.

 From 1985 to 1990, Kuester was the head coach at George Washington University.
 His 1988–1989 Colonials team compiled a 1–27 record, one of the worst ever in NCAA history.

 He continued his career on the sidelines in the NBA, joining the Boston Celtics in 1990 and serving as an assistant from 1995 to 1997, and from 1997 to 2003 as an assistant for the Philadelphia 76ers under head coach Larry Brown.
 In 2003–04, Kuester followed Brown to the Detroit Pistons where he also served as an assistant.
 In 2004–05, Kuester was an assistant with the New Jersey Nets, and returned to the 76ers once more in 2005–06.
 In July 2006, he was named as an assistant coach for the Orlando Magic.
 In August 2007, Kuester was named to Cleveland Cavaliers head coach Mike Brown's staff, replacing the departing Kenny Natt.

 In July 2009, Kuester was hired as head coach of the Detroit Pistons, replacing Michael Curry.
 An agreement was made after the Pistons and their first choice, Avery Johnson, broke off contract talks.
 On June 5, 2011, Kuester was fired from his position as head coach of the Detroit Pistons.

 On June 29, 2011, he was hired as an assistant coach for the Los Angeles Lakers under new head coach Mike Brown.
 Since his days in Cleveland, this marked the second time Kuester has worked as an assistant coach under Brown.

 On September 7, 2012, Kuester was named an advance scout for the Lakers.

 Family

-Kuester and wife, Tricia, have a son, John III, and a daughter, Katelyn.
-Katelyn ("Katie") played basketball at St. Joseph's University.
+Kuester and wife, Tricia, have a son, John III, and a daughter, Katelyn. ("Katie") played basketball at St. Joseph's University.